 Special activities will be provided for our younger campers on Monday, Tuesday, Thursday and Friday.
 Volunteer staff members organize crafts, games and other diversions that will provide kids ages 0 to 12 multiple opportunities for out-door fun in a safe environment.

 Dining at Camp

 Breakfast is a delightful fix-it-yourself adventure in a chaperoned kitchen.
 Delicious lunches and dinners are lovingly planned and prepared by our volunteer kitchen staff.

 The food is good, casual comfort food, made with fresh and mostly organic ingredients.
 It is usually served family style, with desserts to live for.
-There will always be a vegetarian/vegan option, with other considerations upon request.
+There will always be vegetarian, vegan, and gluten-free options, with other considerations upon request.

 About Our Staff

 Family Camp is run by dedicated volunteers who love our tradition of coming together in community fellowship.
 Members of our staff are campers too.
 All campers are responsible for helping with light chores and helping to build a loving and supportive community.

 Some staff positions may still be available.
 If you are interested in joining the staff community, please contact one of the camp deans for more information.